HookturnDigital/acf-custom-database-tables-docs/Advanced Usage/Working with repeater fields.md

 structure that is much better suited to both custom SQL queries and analysis.
 The result of data organised in this fashion can be a much faster performing application where complex SQL queries are required.

+See [How to create sub tables for repeater fields](#how-to-create-sub-tables-for-repeater-fields) for details on how to do this.

 ### Should I just always use normalized tables?

 There is no silver bullet and each use case is different so you should use the most appropriate structure for your use